ropensci/ruODK/README.md

 In summary:

-`ruODK` is the only R package explicitly aimed at ODK Central, both its OData and the RESTful API, and provide context and helpers around specific recurring data wrangling tasks.
+`ruODK` is the only R package explicitly aimed at ODK Central’s OData and RESTful API, as well as providing context and helpers around specific recurring data wrangling tasks.

-Wrangling OData output boils down to handling HTTP requests, navigating nested lists (from XML) and rectangling them into tidy data.

 The value of OData lies in its self-descriptive nature, which allows tools to introspect the data structures and types.
-Whereas GUI-driven tools like MS PowerBI use this introspection to assist users in wrangling their own data, `ruODK` aims to lower the barrier to the R-literate user, and reduce the data wrangling to simple, extensible steps in line with tidyverse’s data wrangling paradigm.
-Providing this functionality in a pure R environment allows to automate the data extraction, transformation, and reporting pipeline, and therefore provide reproducible reporting.
+Both GUI-driven tools like MS PowerBI and `ruODK` use this introspection to assist users in wrangling their own data.

+The script-based approach of `ruODK` allows to automate the data extraction, transformation, and reporting pipeline, and therefore provide reproducible reporting.